87 of HR's favorite interview questions for you

 So, what kind of structured interview questions will help employers find the right candidate?
 In this article, we offer some examples, as well as examples of structured interview questions you can use as a template today.

-Provocative Interview Questions
+- Provocative Structured Interview Questions

 What Should a Structured Interview Look Like?